 If your clinical negligence solicitor thinks there’s a good chance of your claim being successful, then they’ll begin the claim process.
 In a small number of cases, this can end in a court case.

 Many people are put off making a claim because they’re daunted by the idea of appearing in a court.
 But you can feel sure you’ll get the guidance and support you need to help you through.

 If you’ve been treated badly by a clinician who you placed a huge amount of trust in, and this treatment has left you injured or unwell, then you have every right to seek compensation.
 Your medical negligence solicitor will be just one part of a team there to guide you every step of the way.

-For more information, or to find out whether you could make a claim, you can get in touch with us for free on 0800 234 6438.
+For more information, or to find out whether you could make a claim, you can get in touch with a trained legal adviser for free on 0800 234 6438.